 Thanksgiving activities to enjoy with your pet

-Looking to have some fun with your four-legged friend this Thanksgiving weekend?
-Here are some easy ideas to spend some quality time with your pet!
+Looking to have some fun with your furry friend this Thanksgiving weekend?
+Here are some easy ideas to spend some quality time with your furry friend!

 DIY pet toys

 No matter the weather, enjoy your time together!
-Even if the local dog park is rained out, you can make your own pet toys for your furry feline or deserving dog.
-Check out this super simple DIY dog toy or DIY cat scratcher.
+Even if the weather doesn’t permit to enjoy outdoor fun, you can make your own pet toys for your furry feline or deserving dog by checking out this super simple DIY dog toy or DIY cat scratcher.

 Brush up on grooming